gboehl/dynare/doc/manual/source/running-dynare.rst

         understands by default that the model to be solved is deterministic.

+    .. option:: use_dll
+       :noindex:

+        Instructs the preprocessor to create dynamic loadable libraries (DLL) containing the model equations and derivatives, instead of writing those in M-files.
+This is equivalent to the :opt:`use_dll` option of the ``model`` block.

     These options can be passed to the preprocessor by listing them after the name of the ``.mod`` file.
 They can alternatively be defined in the first line of the ``.mod`` file, this avoids typing